tbrianjones/codeigniter_with_tank_auth_default_setup/README.md

 - loaded by the common views via the `/views/common/header.php` file
 - files found in `/views/navigation/`
 - **commented out by default**

+### Error Messages
+- these will be set in flashdata in the user session and automatically displayed in the header file
+- `$this->session->set_flashdata( 'error_message', 'Some message to user.' );`
+- you can use 'message' or 'error_message' for different style alerts

 System Setup